python/devguide/garbage_collector.rst

 the less likely is to become unreachable.

-To take advantage of this fact, all container objects are segregated across three spaces or "generations" (CPython currently uses 3 generations).
+To take advantage of this fact, all container objects are segregated across three spaces/generations.
 Every new object starts in the first generation (generation 0).
-The previous algorithm is executed only over the objects of a particular generation and if an object survives a collection of its generation it will be moved to the next one (generation 1), where it will it will be surveyed for collection less often.
+The previous algorithm is executed only over the objects of a particular generation and if an object survives a collection of its generation it will be moved to the next one (generation 1), where it will be surveyed for collection less often.
 If the same object survives another GC round in this new generation (generation 1) it will be moved to the last generation (generation 2) where it will be surveyed the least often.

-Generations are collected when the number of objects that they contain reach some predefined threshold which is unique of each generation and is lower the older the generation is.
+Generations are collected when the number of objects that they contain reach some predefined threshold which is unique of each generation and is lower than the older generations are.
 These thresholds can be examined using the  ``gc.get_threshold``
 function:

 .. code-block:: python